 Executive Coaching enables me to use my previous career education and experience in conjunction with those as counselor, therapist, and coach to bring the best of all of I have to offer to my clients.

-Clients served include executives and professionals in higher education, oil and gas, nonprofit management, law firms, public accounting firms, human resources, counseling and coaching, and even yoga studios.
+Clients served include executives and professionals in higher education, oil and gas, nonprofit management, law firms, public accounting firms, human resources, counseling and coaching, and yoga studios.

 What is the goal of coaching?

 You decide.
 You bring where you want to be, and we have conversations.
 And you decide where you want your organization or team to be.
 You engage in the process of becoming who you want and need to be.
 The nature of the relationship is collegial.
 The objective is to help you develop personally and professionally in ways that you are finding difficult within your current context.
 Humans get in their own way and in the way of others.

 The goal is to help you make the loving choices that will facilitate your development and growth as a person and as a professional.
 You have the capacity and answers.
 You might just have some unmet needs in the area of external and internal resources.